Would I Lie to You? (Charles & Eddie song): Chart performance

 "Would I Lie to You?" reached number one in Austria, Belgium, Germany, New Zealand, the United Kingdom, and Zimbabwe.
 In the UK, the song reached number one on November 15, 1992, after four weeks on the chart.
 It also reached number two in Denmark, France, Ireland, the Netherlands and Switzerland.
-In addition, the single was a top-10 hit in Italy, Norway, and Sweden.
+In addition, the single was a top-10 hit in Australia, Italy, Norway, and Sweden.
 On the Eurochart Hot 100, "Would I Lie to You?" peaked at number two in January 1993.
 In the North America, it reached number 11 on the US Cash Box Top 100 and number 13 on the US Billboard Hot 100 while reaching number three in Canada.
 The song was awarded with a gold record in Austria and Germany, a silver record in France, and a platinum record in the Netherlands and the UK.

 Music video

 The music video for "Would I Lie to You" sees Charles & Eddie performing the song at various locations in New York City.
 Occasionally, several different young women are seen walking around the city.
 Some scenes of the duo have a dark blue or sepia tone.
 And sometimes also features a fractured screen with two boxes, showing different images at the same time.
 As the video ends, Charles & Eddie continues to sing in the late hours as it gets dark outside.
 It received heavy rotation on MTV Europe in January 1993 and was later made available by Vevo on YouTube in 2009.
 It had generated almost 100 million views as of May 2025.